Scale-MAE: A Scale-Aware Masked Autoencoder for Multiscale Geospatial Representation Learning: Related Work

 \section{Related Work}

 \paragraph{Representation learning and the Masked Autoencoder.} Representation learning aims to extract meaningful, intrinsic features from data for downstream use~\cite{bengio2013representation}.
 In practice, this often entails pretraining a deep network so that a lightweight learning routine can then finetune it for a particular downstream task, see~\cite{devlin2018bert, donahue2014decaf, erhan2010does,goodfellow2016deep, he2020momentum, henaff2020data, lecun2015deep, radford2018improving, zeiler2014visualizing}.
-The Masked Autoencoder (MAE) is a recent state-of-the-art self-supervised representation learning method in computer vision that pretrains a ViT encoder by masking an image, feeding the unmasked portion into a transformer-based encoder, and then tasking the decoder with reconstructing the input image~\cite{heMaskedAutoencodersAre2021}. \ours builds upon the MAE and learns representations specifically designed to be robust with multiscale remote sensing imagery.
+The Masked Autoencoder (MAE) is a recent state-of-the-art self-supervised representation learning method in computer vision that pretrains a ViT encoder by masking an image, feeding the unmasked portion into a transformer-based encoder, and then tasking the decoder with reconstructing the input image~\cite{heMaskedAutoencodersAre2021}.
+MAEs fail to leverage scale information in scale-dependent domains as they are often reliant on absolute or relative positional encodings.
+To the best of our knowledge, \ours is the first MAE-based self-supervised learning method to incorporate a scale-variant positional encoding.

 \paragraph{Remote Sensing Representation Learning}